VIP Go platform specific

 - Git tools & resources

-For sites on Enhanced or Full levels of code review, iterative code changes of under 1,000 lines of PHP, JS, and SVG code are reviewed in a queue.
+For sites on code review, iterative code changes of under 1,000 lines of PHP, JS, and SVG code are reviewed in a queue.
 This workflow uses GitHub’s pull request (PR) functionality, and the associated approval workflow for PRs that GitHub provides.
 Larger changesets will need to undergo a scheduled review.

 GitHub Flow is a branch-based workflow that streamlines reviews and deployment.
 The diagram above describes the workflow: